devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     - **Required**
     - **Type**- JSON object
     - **Description**- Assertion information.
 Only needed for the console runner to check if the server was started properly.
-#### example
+#### Example:
 runServerJava("devonfw/workspaces/main/jump-the-queue/java/jtqj/server", { "startupTime": 40, "port": 8081, "path": "jumpthequeue" })

-##### Assertion information
+##### Assertion Information:
 startupTime = Time in seconds to wait before checking if the server is running
 port: Port on which the server is running
 path: The URL path on which is checked if the server is running

 If the tutorial should be tested on the console environment, you have to specify a port.

+##### Note:
-Note: For this command the devonfw-ide is not necessarily needed.
+For this command the devonfw-ide is not necessarily needed.
 Maven has to be installed.
 So if someone installs Maven before (e.g. with a setup script), then the command should also work.The command uses the Spring Boot Maven Plugin to run the Java application.
 So at the moment only Spring applications are supported.

 ***

 ### npmInstall <a name="npmInstall"></a>
 npmInstall is used for installing packages from node package mangager, for example used in Node.js or Angular projects.
-#### parameter
+#### Parameter:
 This function consist of two parameters.

 1. First parameter: